luzmo-official/ede-simple-demo/README.md

-# Embed Helios Into a Simple webapp
+# Embed Helios Into a Simple webapp - With Authentication Layer via Auth0

-This demo repo uses an integration in your [Cumul.io](https://cumul.io) account to embed into a webapp that uses [Helios](https://cumul.io) TODO: Add helios link
+This demo repo uses an integration in your [Cumul.io](https://cumul.io) account to embed into a webapp that uses [Helios](https://cumul.io) [TODO]: Add helios link

 Helios is an embedded dashboard editor.
 This example repo allows you to see how you would set up Helios to be embedded in a similar web application.
 Here, you can choose one of your own Cumul.io integrations (We would recommend creating a new one to use for demo/trial purposes) and use it for your first Helios setup.

+On this branch we add an Auth0 layer to demonstrate how you would retrieve the role of the end user that has logged in.
+This would then be used to define which settings or within which constraints the user can interact with [Helios]() TODO.

+E.g. If the user is a `viewer` then they would only be able to view the dashboards in the integration you give them access to.
+If they are a `designer` or `owner` then they would have access to use Helios capabilities such as switching to `editFull` or `editLimited` modes.

+For more in depth information on these roles and what they mean, please visit the [TODO]: Add Academy article

 ## Instructions to Run the Application